norelleshi/Fullcampground/README.md

   * Display time since post was created with Moment JS
   * Edit & Delete feature (authors are allowed to edit or delete their own posts and reviews)
   * Review summary (display ratings' average score and voting number)
-  * Add & edit the post and review on the same page
+  * Add & edit the post and review on the same page and same position
+  * CurrentUser's review first

 * For User Profile Page
   * Email is set to private
   * Display the owner's campgrounds list
+  * profile pic zoom up
+  * Avatar will be removed if changing a new one

 ### Tools & Technologies